• Home

 Click, Clack, Moo Cows That Type by Doreen Cronin highlights that almost obsolete correspondence tool- the typewriter.
 The cows in the barn have some demands.
 Will the farmer oblige?

-June 24th: National Food Truck Day
+June 24th: Farmer Day

 June 25th: Leon Day